City of Newcastle: Demographics

-At the 2016 census, there were 168,873 people in the City of Newcastle local government area, of these 49.3 per cent were male and 50.7 per cent were female.
-Aboriginal and Torres Strait Islander people made up 3.5 per cent of the population, which was higher than the national and state averages of 2.9 and 2.9 per cent.
+At the 2021 census, there were 168,873 people in the City of Newcastle local government area, of these 49.1 per cent were Male and 50.9 per cent were Female.
+Aboriginal and Torres Strait Islander people made up 4.4 per cent of the population, which was higher than the national and state averages of 3.2 and 3.4 per cent respectively.
 The median age of people in the City of Newcastle was 37 years, just below the national median of 38.
-Children aged 0 – 14 years made up 16.9 per cent of the population and people aged 65 years and over made up 16 per cent of the population.
-Of people in the area aged 15 years and over, 40.7 per cent were married and 15.4 per cent were either divorced or separated.
+Children aged 0 – 14 years made up 16.2 per cent of the population and people aged 65 years and over made up 16.9 per cent of the population.
+Of people in the area aged 15 years and over, 38.7 per cent were married and 12.7 per cent were either divorced or separated.

 Population growth in the City of Newcastle between the 2001 census and the 2006 census was 3.91 per cent; and in the subsequent ten years to the 2016 census, population growth was 9.64 per cent.
 When compared with total population growth of Australia for the same periods, being 5.78 per cent and 17.86 per cent respectively, population growth in the City of Newcastle local government area was significantly lower than the national average.
-The median weekly income for residents within the City of Newcastle was marginally lower than the national average.
+The median weekly income for residents within the City of Newcastle was marginally higher than the national average.

-At the 2016 census, over 80% of residents in the City of Newcastle local government area stated their country of birth as Australia significantly exceeding the national average of 66.7%.
+At the 2021 census, 80.8% of residents in the City of Newcastle local government area stated their country of birth as Australia significantly exceeding the national average of 66.9%.
 Almost 60% of all residents in the City of Newcastle nominated a religion with Catholicism being at almost 25%, which was slightly higher than the national average of 22.6%.
 As at the 2016 census, households in the City of Newcastle local government area had a significantly lower than average proportion (11.6%) where a language other than English is spoken (national average was 22.2%).

 Council

 Current composition and election method

-Newcastle City Council is composed of thirteen Councillors, including the Lord Mayor, generally for a fixed four-year term of office.
+Newcastle City Council is composed of thirteen councillors, including the Lord Mayor, generally for a fixed four-year term of office.
 The Lord Mayor is directly elected while the twelve other Councillors are elected proportionally as four separate wards, each electing three Councillors.
-The most recent election was held in September 2021.
-The Lord Mayor elected at that time, Jeff McCloy, resigned in 2014, and a by-election for Lord Mayor was held on 15 November 2014.
+The most recent election was held on 14 September 2024.
 The current makeup of the council, including the Lord Mayor, is as follows:

-The current Council, elected in September 2021, in order of election by ward is:
+The current Council, largely elected in September 2024, in order of election by ward is: